These Eggless Turkey and Spinach Meatballs are very juicy, tender and packed full of flavor. They’re easy to put together … Dinner in a flash!

-- 1/4 cup Parmesan cheese finely grated
+- 1/4 cup Parmesan cheese, finely grated

-- 1 pound extra lean ground turkey
+- 1 pound ground turkey (no leaner than 85%)

-- 2 tablespoons – 3 extra-virgin olive oil
+- 2 - 3 tablespoons extra-virgin olive oil

-- 1 1/2 - 2 cups jarred tomato sauce
+- 1 1/2 - 2 cups jarred marinara sauce

 - 1 tablespoon snipped fresh basil

-Form into 1 1/2-inch balls.
+- Form into 1 1/2-inch balls.

-Heat the oil in heavy large frying pan over medium high heat.
-Add the meatballs and saute until browned on all sides, about 5 minutes.
+- Heat the oil in heavy large frying pan over medium high heat.
+Brown the meatballs until browned on all sides, about 5 minutes.